-Slightly further north of Stokes Croft but still on the Gloucester Road is Raw Space, a space with a focus on community and collaboration.
+Raw Space, a touch north of Stokes Croft but still within the thriving Gloucester Road area, provides a space with a focus on community and collaboration.
 Their flexible pricing plan is aimed at hotdeskers and freelancers with desk prices ranging from £60 – £300 a month depending on the plan.
 There are plenty of great cafes and pubs nearby as well as St. Andrews park which is an ideal location for summertime hangouts.

 Community type: Startups, freelancers, entrepreneurs

 - Unlimited tea and coffee